Nana1018/AIbaking/README.md

 #### Programs and Models.

           testbakingflasklite_now.py = Main program.
-          bakingTt.tflite = Is the model used by AI baking. bakindgen.tflite = Is the model used by Generate Recipe.
+          bakingTt.tflite = the model used by AI baking. bakindgen.tflite = the model used by Generate Recipe.

 #### Web App Program.

 All in the tempaltes file.

-          indexbake.html = Is the main webpage used for AI baking. resultcr.html = Is the internal webpage used for AI baking show recipe. indexMake.html = Is the webpage used for Generate Recipe.
+          indexbake.html = the main webpage used for AI baking. resultcr.html = the internal webpage used for AI baking show recipe. indexMake.html = the webpage used for Generate Recipe.

-## One-Click Deploy
+## Citing

 @article{ShopSign,